tehzion/ORION2025/README.md

 ## 🆘 Support

-For support or questions:
+For support and questions:
-- Create an issue in the repository
+- Create an issue in the GitHub repository
-- Check the demo mode for feature exploration
+- Check the documentation
-- Review the code comments for implementation details
+- Review the demo mode for examples

+## 🎉 Acknowledgments

+- Built with React and TypeScript
+- Styled with Tailwind CSS
+- Powered by Supabase
+- Icons by Lucide React

 ---

-**Ready to explore?** Start the development server and dive into the demo mode to experience the full Orion Project Management System!
+**Orion** - Empowering teams to build better projects together.